Nursing - A.A.S.

 The majority of our graduates are employed shortly after graduation in positions as staff nurses in hospitals, long-term care facilities and community agencies.
 Other graduates choose to continue their education at a four-year educational institution.
-SUNY Canton maintains articulation agreements (2+2) with SUNY College of Technology at Utica/Rome and SUNY Plattsburgh.
-Approximately 95% of graduates pass the NCLEX-RN licensing exam within one year of completion of the Nursing program.
+SUNY Canton offers a RN-BS program for those wishing to pursue a Bachelor of Science degree majoring in nursing.

 Students in this Major:

 - Utilize the nursing process, think critically, and base patient care on evidence based practice.

 - Engage in active learning.